gmikeska/golden/README.md

 ## License

-The ffi library is covered by the BSD license, also see the LICENSE file.
+Golden is covered by the BSD license, also see the LICENSE file.
 The specs are covered by the same license as [ruby/spec](https://github.com/ruby/spec), the MIT license.